Run For Office

 Throw everything you know about politics out the window.
 You’re qualified to run for local office – we’re here to help.

 When you sign up, you’ll get invited to join a conference call with members of the RFS team and other prospective candidates.
 On the call you will learn the ins and outs of running for office with us, what we provide endorsed candidates, and how we work to support your campaign.
-Once you’re a part of our community, you’ll have access to resources, trainings, referrals, mentorship, and you’ll be able to talk to other candidates across the country about what you’re going through.
+Once you’re a part of our community, you’ll have access to online resources, trainings, referrals, mentorship, and you’ll be able to talk to other candidates across the country about what you’re going through.
 Trust us: You’ll love it.

 What kind of candidate are we looking for?
 Run for Something works exclusively with progressive Millennials and Gen-Zers running for local office for the first or second time.